-3.4.1 TEEL Values Derived from PAC Values at Other Levels
+3.4.2 TEEL Values Derived from PAC Values at Other Levels

-If there are not sufficient data to derive all three levels of TEEL values (i.e., TEEL-1, -2, or -3), then the missing TEEL value(s) can be derived from existing values using the multiplying factors presented in Table 3.5.
-These multiplying factors were derived from the means of the ratios of AEGL-3 to AEGL -2 values and AEGL-2 to AEGL-1 values.
-The white paper describing the analyses and results that were used to derive these multiplying factors are presented in Appendix B.
+If there are not sufficient data to derive all three levels of TEEL values, then the missing TEEL value(s) can be derived from existing values using the multiplying factors presented in Table 3.5.
+These multiplying factors were derived from the means of the ratios of AEGL-3 to AEGL-2 values and AEGL-2 to AEGL-1 values.
+The white paper describing the analyses and results that were used to derive these multiplying factors is presented in Appendix B.